getCompass/userbot/README.md

 ### `POST /group/getList`

 The method for getting data about the groups the bot is member of.<br>
-URL for the request: `https://userbot.getcompass.com/api/v3/group/getList`
+URL for Cloud version of the product: `https://userbot.getcompass.com/api/v3/group/getList` <br>
+URL for On-premise version of the product: `https://<yourdomain>/userbot/api/v3/group/getList`

 The following parameters can be used in the request body: